A guide to collective agreements and pay rates

 Equity holds a number of collective agreements throughout the entertainment industry.
 These are negotiated between Equity (representing workers), and either individual employers or management associations (such as UK Theatre or PACT) which represent a number of employers, engagers or producers.

-In the live performance sector, we have agreements with SOLT (the Society of London Theatre), UK Theatre, ITC (Independent Theatre Council).
-We also hold a number of house agreements with individual theatres.
-Sometimes, the Subsidised Theatre Agreement is referred to in contracts issued by producers who are not members of UK Theatre.
+In the live performance sector, we have agreements with SOLT (the Society of London Theatre), UK Theatre, ITC (Independent Theatre Council) that cover performers and stage managers, theatre directors, designers and choregraphers.
+We also hold a number of house agreements with individual theatres and production companies.
+Sometimes, the Commercial Theatre Agreement is referred to in contracts issued by producers who are not members of UK Theatre.
 They will use some – but not always all – of the minimum terms our agreement sets out.

 What is a ‘minimum terms’ agreement?